Scribbling notes during the meeting has long been the norm of business.

-Threads will quickly pick up all VoIP calls that are made from your network and transcribe them making all of your calls fully searchable.
-Threads allows you to record calls from your existing network without reconfiguring the existing setup, so you don’t have to bother changing anything.
+Threads will quickly pick up all VoIP calls that are made from your network and transcribe them, making all of your calls fully searchable.
+Also, Threads allows you to record calls from your existing system without reconfiguring the current setup, so you don’t have to bother changing anything.

-All the messages of an organization will be stored securely and privately in the cloud and you can easily search through them.
-Calls can also be grouped along with emails so you can quickly browse through them together and extract information to manage your contacts.
+All the messages of an organization will be stored securely and privately in the cloud, and you can effortlessly search through them.
+You can also group calls and emails.
+So, you can quickly browse through them and extract information on your contacts.

 If you need a human touch along with the automatic transcription, then TranscribeMe’s hybrid model of speech recognition technology plus dynamic quality assurance by real professional transcribers may be the best choice for you.

-Of course, the audio and video files are made searchable as well.
-Just drop your audio or video recording of the business meeting into Trint’s web-based interface and you’re done.
+Of course, Trint makes the audio and video files searchable as well.
+Drop your audio or video recording into Trint’s web-based interface, and you’re done.

 Zoom has an audio transcript option that automatically transcribes the audio of a business meeting or conference call that you record in the cloud.
-The transcript appears as a separate file in the list of meetings that were recorded.
+The transcript appears as a separate file in the list of recorded sessions.
 Download the file to open it in MS Word or other text editors.

 Looking for a way to streamline your meetings?